-Dr Sebastian del Bano Rollin is the Programme Director for the MSc in Mathematical Finance and the MSc in Financial Computing at Queen Mary.
+Dr Sebastian del Bano Rollin is the Director of Postgraduate Taught Studies in the School of Mathematical Sciences.
 Previously he held a number of senior positions in investment banking, including Global Head of FX & LM Quantitative Research, Global Head of FX and Equity Quant Research, Quantitative Analyst, and Trader at several financial institutions (Citigroup, Nomura and RBS).
 In these roles he focussed on using mathematical finance (stochastic processes, numerical analysis, and partial differential equations) and technology to generate revenue through trading and risk management.
 Prior to his financial career he worked in mathematics where he participated with the Max Planck Institut fuer Mathematik, UPC at Barcelona and the State University of NY at Stony Brook amongst other institutions.

 Professor Alexander Gnedin undertakes research on combinatorial models of applied probability and their connection with continuous-time and space random processes such as Brownian motion and Levy processes.
 His current interests include random combinatorial structures with various kinds of sufficiency or stochastic symmetry; these form a sustainable bridge between theoretical constructions and concrete problems, where the toolbox of researchers and practitioners has been fundamentally constrained by the paradigm of uniform distribution.
 He has been teaching courses and supervising projects on mathematical finance since the start of the MSc Mathematical Finance programme at Queen Mary.
 He also maintains contacts with leading banks, and cooperates with them on applications of rigorous mathematical methods.

-Dr Michael Phillips is Senior Lecturer in Financial Mathematics in the School of Mathematical Sciences.
+Dr Michael Phillips is Senior Lecturer in Financial Mathematics in the School of Mathematical Sciences, and Programme Director for the MSc in Mathematical Finance and the MSc in Financial Computing programmes.
 Prior to joining Queen Mary, he worked for over 10 years as a quantitative analyst and software engineer for a number of well-known investment banks in the City of London.
 There he developed state-of-the-art pricing models for a wide range of financial products, including interest rate derivatives, commodity options and exotic credit derivatives.
 He has also spent time working on a bond trading desk, devising trading strategies using proprietary statistical arbitrage techniques.
 Michael is a graduate of Cambridge University, and holds a PhD from Brunel University (London) in Mathematical Physics.

 Dr Seth Sarfo is the admissions tutor for the MSc Mathematical Finance and the MSc Financial Computing programmes at Queen Mary.
 His research work is on commodity market analysis and agricultural policy.
 Seth’s recent work focuses on market-based mechanisms for risk management, such as futures, options, commodity-linked bonds and crop insurance.
 Seth holds a PhD in Mathematical Finance from Birkbeck College, University of London.